Changissnz/the_social_tragedies_chronicles__claude_generated/README.md

 "Everything will be okay, sweetie.Everything will be alright, honey."

 And then BAMMO!!
 Destruction and disgrace.
-The roar of the phantoms lurking around at night, the ghouls circling the Cathedral, the goblins guarding the corporate skyscraper billion dollar enterprise.
+The silent roar of the phantoms lurking around at night, the ghouls circling the Cathedral, the goblins guarding the corporate skyscraper billion dollar enterprise.
 These are the unknowns that have been keeping something far more unpleasant to many, and that is the unexpected, at bay.